-Reports are prepared on the independence of the auditor and on the operation of the audit and appointment and remuneration committees.
-Both related-party transactions and the corporate social responsibility policy are evaluated in detail by the Audit Committee, although an ad hoc report is not prepared on these matters.
+Reports on auditor independence and the operation of the audit committee and nominating and compensation commission are prepared.
+The Audit Committee makes a detailed evaluation of both related-party transactions and the corporate social responsibility policy, although no ad hoc reports are prepared on these subjects.